The U.S. Congress approves bipartisan legislation to strengthen relations with the Maduro regime

 The United States continues to recognize the opposition forces as legitimate representatives of the Venezuelan people, even though the interim government was dissolved in 2023.

-With the Bolívar Law, the United States reaffirms its strong stance against Maduro's authoritarian practices while supporting the rights and prosperity of the Venezuelan people amidst a backdrop of strained relations and strict economic sanctions.
+With the Bolívar Law, the United States reaffirms its strong stance against Maduro's authoritarian practices while supporting the rights and prosperity of the Venezuelan people in a context of strained relations and strict economic sanctions.

 The tightening of sanctions is part of a strategy to limit the Venezuelan regime's access to international resources.
 These measures particularly impact the oil sector, which is the main source of income for Maduro's regime.

-Recently, Maduro took advantage of Trump's electoral victory over Kamala Harris to suggest a change in the dynamics of relations with the United States.
-Despite the conflicts and sanctions during Trump's first term, Maduro expressed his willingness for constructive dialogue, stating that his government is open to exploring new avenues.
+Recently, Maduro took advantage of Trump's electoral victory over Kamala Harris to propose a change in the dynamics of relations with the United States.
+Despite the conflicts and sanctions during Trump's first term, Maduro expressed his willingness to engage in constructive dialogue, assuring that his government is open to exploring new avenues.

-The approval of the Bolívar Law by the U.S. Congress reinforces existing tensions, but leaves open the possibility of changes in relations with the new Trump administration.
+The approval of the Bolívar Law by the U.S. Congress intensifies existing tensions, but it leaves open the possibility of changes in relations with the new Trump administration.
 This shift could have significant implications not only for Venezuela and the United States but also for Cuba and the entire region.

 COMMENT